Civic Engagement and Outreach

 • Organizing projects to assist the needy, hungry, and homeless by donating food and necessities at a local food pantry or other support organization.

-• Work with the VA to determine which active duty military personnel or veterans to determine who needs household supplies, furniture, or other assistance.
+• Work with the VA to determine which active-duty military personnel or veterans to determine who needs household supplies, furniture, or other assistance.

 • Support and thank local Police and Fire Departments for keeping the community safe.
 Deliver snacks, cards, or a meal to thank them for their service.